Building Wishare: From Frustration to Full-Stack Rails App

 end

-I stopped feature development and built a proper design system:
+I stopped feature development cold and built a proper design system.

 class UI::ButtonComponent < ViewComponent::Base